 - Public dissemination of results is not intended.

-Before you submit your materials, you'll also need to calculate your product's burden.
-Use this formula:
+Before you submit your materials, calculate your product's burden using this formula:

 Burden = The amount of time to complete the survey or UX test * The maximum number of survey respondents

 For example, if you are sending the survey out over a mailing list, you would take the total number of newsletter subscribers, subtract all federal employees, and then multiply that number by the number of minutes it takes to complete the survey.
 If you planned to put the survey on a website for two weeks, you could use your website statistics from Google Analytics to estimate the number of visitors you get, on average, in two weeks.